 The City University of New York offers a doctoral program in speech and hearing sciences.
 General information about CUNY Ph.D. programs is in the chapter "Support for Academic Success in Graduate School."
 Speech Communication Arts and Sciences Department courses may be credited toward the CUNY doctoral degree with permission of the executive officer of the doctoral program.
 For information, students should consult the deputy chairperson of the Speech Department and the executive officer of the doctoral program.
 Courses Unless a prerequisite is specific, students may apply graduate or undergraduate courses toward fulfillment of that prerequisite.
 CASD 7106X Behavioral Analysis of Language, Speech, and Hearing Therapy 30 hours plus conference; 3 credits Contemporary behavioral theory in diagnosis, clinical practice, and research.
 Study of individual and group behavior in educational settings.
 Student demonstration projects.
 Prerequisite: a graduate course in clinical methods in speechlanguage pathology or aural rehabilitation.
-CASD 7107X Advanced Language Acquisition 45 hours (plus conference or independent work); 3 credits Study of typically developing children's language systems; contemporary models and key issues in language development; the nature of language and its components; models and theories of language acquisition; neurodevelopmental, biological, cognitive, and social-emotional foundations of language development during the pre-linguistic period; morphosyntactic, semantic, and pragmatic development during the preschool years and early school-years; analysis of language and narrative samples; bilingual and second language acquisition; individual and cultural variations in language development.
+CASD 7107X Language Acquisition 45 hours (plus conference or independent work); 3 credits Study of typically developing children's language systems; the nature of language and its components; historical and contemporary models and theories of language acquisition; neurological, biological, cognitive, and social-emotional foundations of language development; phonological, morphological, syntactic, semantic, and pragmatic development from infancy through adolescence; analysis of language samples; introduction to bilingual and second language acquisition; individual as well as cultural and linguistic variations in language development.
 CASD 7114X Instrumentation in Speech and Hearing 30 hours lecture, 30 hours laboratory; 3 credits Instruction in the use of instrumentation for diagnosis, therapy, and research as applied to clinical and educational environments.
 Projects to be selected from the student's area of interest.
 Prerequisite: a course in the accoustics of speech and hearing.
 CASD 7115X The Clinician - Client Therapeutic Relationship in Communication Disorders 30 hours (plus conference or independent work); 2 credits Contemporary perspectives on clinician-client-family relationships across the lifespan; understanding self in relationship to clients and families; principles of counseling; culturally and linguistically appropriate best practice.
 CASD 7116X Computer Applications in Clinical and Educational Practice in Speech-Language Pathology and Audiology 30 hours plus conference; 3 credits The use of personal computers to examine the hardware and software tools available for the evaluation, treatment, and clinical and instructional program management of individuals with varying disabilities; research on product applications and changing technological advances.
 Prerequisite: a course in speech-language therapy methods or a course in educational methods.
-CASD 7128X Neural Processes of Communication 45 hours (plus conference or independent work); 3 credits Human neuroanatomy and physiology with an emphasis on communication, cognition, and swallowing; central nervous system function; neurological disorders and their implications for normal communication and swallowing.
+CASD 7128X Neural Processes of Communication 45 hours (plus conference or independent work); 3 credits Human neuroanatomy and physiology with an emphasis on communication, cognition, and swallowing; neurological disorders and their implications for normal communication and swallowing.
 CASD 7139X Organization, Management, and Supervision of Speech and Hearing Programs 30 hours plus conference; 3 credits Theory and practice of organization, management, supervision of speech-language and hearing programs in clinical and educational settings.
 Prerequisite: a graduate course in speech pathology and a graduate course in audiology; or permission of the deputy chairperson.
-CASD 7211X Research in Speech-Language Pathology and Audiology 45 hours (plus conference or independent work); 3 credits Basic and applied research concepts and designs in speech, hearing, and language sciences; data organization and analysis; evidencebased practice; discipline-related research; culturally and linguistically responsive research practice.
+CASD 7211X Research in Speech-Language Pathology and Audiology 45 hours (plus conference or independent work); 3 credits Basic and applied research concepts and designs related to communication sciences and disorders; data organization and analysis; application of research principles to clinical practice; evidence-based practice; culturally, ethically and linguistically responsive research practice.
 CASD 7296X Special Studies in Communication Sciences and Disorders 45 hours (plus conference or independent work); 3 credits Directed study supervised by a faculty member.
 With prior written permission of the deputy chairperson, this course may be repeated once for credit.
 Prerequisite: permission of the deputy chairperson.